-Through partnership with Charter Schools USA (CSUSA or EMO), the Academy will implement several innovative concepts that differ from that of the local LEA.
-Please see Appendix T for additional overview of how the Academy will deliver an innovative model to the community.
+Through partnership with Charter Schools USA (CSUSA or EMO), the School will implement several innovative concepts that differ from that of the local LEA.
+Please see Appendix T for additional overview of how the School will deliver an innovative model to the community.

-The Academy will focus on mastery of standards through offering a Guaranteed and Viable Curriculum ("GVC").
-The Academy will also: implement a datadriven Educational Model and Personalized Learning Plans ("PLP"); keep students and parents involved and informed through a student information system; and ensure continued professional development and learning environment accountability by utilizing Quality Education for Student and Teachers ("QUEST") school visits and weekly walk-throughs.
-The Academy may also differ by utilizing technology to foster inquiry, innovation and provide opportunities for blended learning; differentiating through the use of note-taking and summarizing strategies for the 21st century, and building research abilities through discovery learning.
+The School will focus on mastery of standards through offering a Guaranteed and Viable Curriculum ("GVC").
+The School will also: implement a data-driven Educational Model and Personalized Learning Plans ("PLP"); keep students and parents involved and informed through a student information system; and continued professional development and learning ensure environment accountability by utilizing Quality Education for Student and Teachers ("QUEST") school visits and weekly walk-throughs.
+The School may also differ utilizing technology foster inquiry, by to innovation and provide opportunities for blended learning; differentiating through the use of notetaking and summarizing strategies for the 21st century, and building research abilities through discovery learning.
 Members of the leadership team will meet with teachers on a weekly basis for professional development and data analysis to help guide data-driven instruction.